taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

   initializing and measuring qubits in a graph state (or similar), restricted by a certain time ordering, which is for example, capture by a [Frames](tracker::frames::Frames) Pauli tracker.
 If you purely want to do some Pauli tracking this module is completely irrelevant.
+The module is currently rather experimental.
 * **bitvec**
   Implement [BooleanVector](boolean_vector::BooleanVector) for
   [bitvec::vec::BitVec](https://docs.rs/bitvec/latest/bitvec/vec/struct.BitVec.html)